AZJTZC/zenconsulting/content/english/service/Business Analysis.md

 ---

 A key success factor for digital transformations is having well-defined requirements based on a clear vision and measurable criteria.
-Too often digital transformations are technology-led, without a clear understanding of the problem you’re trying to solve.
-Traditional ways of defining requirements can encourage blue sky thinking, missing what truly matters from the challenges facing the organization in the current-state.
-Defining a good set of requirements needs great facilitation skills based on knowledge of the business, best practices and solutions.
+Too often digital transformations are technology-led, without a clear understanding of the problem to be solved.
+Traditional ways of defining requirements can encourage blue sky thinking, missing what truly matters in the organization.
+Defining a valid set of requirements need great facilitation skills based on knowledge of the business, best practices and solutions.

 ### Value-Added Services

-The key benefits of choosing us for requirements definition in that we:
+The key benefits of choosing us for requirements definition is that we:
+-	Implement a highly collaborative approach for stakeholders buy-in
 -	Provide frameworks for structuring functional and non-functional requirements
 -	Approach requirements from an end-to-end process perspective, not leaving any stones unturned
--	Apply measures for quantifying the benefit of requirements
 -	Drive requirements to address root causes, not symptoms
--	Ensure traceability of requirements to success criteria from use cases
--	Implement a highly collaborative approach with stakeholders for buy-in
 -	Align requirements to strategies for management support
+-	Apply measures for quantifying the benefit of requirements
+-	Ensure traceability of requirements with use cases

 ### Areas of Expertise

 We bring proven expertise for all your requirements definition needs:
--	Knowledge of industry and functional best practices to benchmark requirements
--	Experience with a breadth of technology solutions to align requirements to solution use cases
+-	Strong workshop-style facilitation techniques to tease out requirements from stakeholders
 -	Comprehensive templates to accelerate requirements definition documentation
--	Strong workshop-style facilitation techniques to tease out well-defined requirements from stakeholders
+-   Breadth of experience with technology solutions to satisfy requirements
+-	Knowledge of industry best practices to benchmark requirements